LeonGGX/axum_simple/README.md

 # axum_simple
-## a new approach of a site for managing partitions using axum 0.6
+## a site for managing music partitions using axum 0.6
+## with jwt authentication and redis session
 uses Rust, HTML
-uses axum, sqlx, Postgresql, Askama Templates,
+uses axum, sqlx, Postgresql, Askama Templates, redis, ...
 No Javascript at all ...